sham2123/Reproducing-NanoGPT/README.md

 ## 📊 Loss & Accuracy Curves

 Plots were generated using `matplotlib` to visualize training progress and overfitting.
 Both loss and accuracy improved steadily across all 6000 steps.

 ---

+## 🚀 Summary

+This project demonstrates a full-stack, from-scratch implementation of a GPT-style model, covering:
+- Architecture design
+- Data processing
+- Overfitting mitigation
+- Loss/accuracy tracking
+- Infrastructure and scaling on GPU

+It also highlights how dataset choice plays a critical role in generalization quality and model performance.

+---